 How to recognize suspicious variants?

-If iexplore.exe is located in a subfolder of C:\Windows, the security rating is 84% dangerous.
-The file size is 82,432 bytes (44% of all occurrences), 88,064 bytes and 16 more variants.
-The file is not a Windows system file.
-There is no file information.
-The program has no visible window.
-Iexplore.exe is an unknown file in the Windows folder.
-The process listens for or sends data on open ports to a LAN or the Internet.
-Iexplore.exe is able to hide itself.
+If iexplore.exe is located in a subfolder of C:\Windows, the security rating is 17% dangerous.
+The file size is 93,184 bytes (20% of all occurrences), 634,648 bytes and 6 more variants.
+It is not a Windows core file.
+The file is a trustworthy file from Microsoft.
+Iexplore.exe is able to record keyboard and mouse inputs and monitor applications.

 If iexplore.exe is located in the Windows folder for temporary files, the security rating is 74% dangerous.
 The file size is 199,168 bytes.